 Originally known as Surprise Valley Farm, this 45-acre property occupies two parcels and was designed in 1914 by architect Grosvenor Atterbury.
-Laid out for railroad magnate Arthur Curtiss James to house his prize herd of Guernsey cattle, the farm’s several barns, workshops, service buildings, and two cottages were modeled on a village in the Italian region of Switzerland.
+Laid out for railroad magnate Arthur Curtiss James as part of the Neacon Hill estate to house his prize herd of Guernsey cattle, the farm’s several barns, workshops, service buildings, and two cottages were modeled on a village in the Italian region of Switzerland.
 Atterbury used dynamite to clear the rocky site, and the resultant stones to construct the village.
 Nestled in the hollow of an escarpment and hugging the contours of the landscape, the buildings are adorned with steam-bent shingles, hand-hewn beams, and leaded glass; the cottages have vaulted ceilings and open fireplaces.
 The curving roads, stacked rock walls, and—the centerpiece of Atterbury’s design—an arched dressed stone bridge, exude a sense of place in keeping with a self-sufficient, miniature village, which, in its heyday provided food for 100 workers.